Hurricane Resource Page! Helpful links and supports.

 Halloween: Tricky for Treats

 For an autism family, Halloween can be a very different story.
-Those scary costumes can be a trigger, and itchy costumes can set off tactile sensitivities; spooky animated creatures can be overpowering and the large crowds and loud noises at Halloween festivals can be overwhelming.
+Those scary costumes can be a trigger, and itchy costumes can set off tactile or sensory sensitivities; spooky animated creatures can be overpowering and the large crowds and loud noises at Halloween festivals can be overwhelming.
 For many of us with autistic children, we would rather skip it all together.
 However, we also deeply desire for our children to experience those holiday traditions, and for those with neurotypical children in the home as well, the wish is for them to enjoy the full Halloween experience.
 The challenge becomes how to make this spooky season enjoyable for everyone.

 As an autism mom of four, all with varying needs, I have had that struggle.
 I understand the worry and anxiety that builds as we anticipate potential overstimulation and responses to triggers.
 There are a few things that I have found extremely helpful in the past and share them with you here.